-Other presenters reported, "I thought the Minds Online Conference had an impressive lineup of talks and commenters and many of the discussions went really well," and "I found the quality of the comments wonderful."
+Other presenters reported, 'I thought the Minds Online Conference had an impressive lineup of talks and commenters and many of the discussions went really well', and 'I found the quality of the comments wonderful'.
 Participants also praised the commentary.
+For example, 'I

-For example,, "I [got] a lot out of just 'lurking' and observing the various exchange (even if I couldn't find time to articulate a comment)".
+[got] a lot out of just "lurking" and observing the various exchanges (even if I couldn't find time to articulate a comment)'.

 Volume.
 One consistent line of constructive feedback from presenters and participants concerned volume.
 Papers and commentaries seemed too numerous or too long for many survey responders' schedules.
-As one participant reported, "[I]t was very hard to find the time to participate in as many sessions as I wanted to, compared to a normal conference [because I had to] weigh [conference participation] against all my other responsibilities."
-Another participant reported a similar sentiment, "My only complaint is that I felt overwhelmed by the volume of excellent material.
-I wanted to read and comment on several papers, but simply couldn't keep up with more than one or two."
-Some presenters had similar concerns, "I do think there were too many talks, such that most of them did not seem to garner enough attention."
+As one participant reported, '[I]t was very hard to find the time to participate in as many sessions as I wanted to, compared to a normal conference [because I had to] weigh [conference participation] against all my other responsibilities'.
+Another participant reported a similar sentiment, 'My only complaint is that I felt overwhelmed by the volume of excellent material.
+I wanted to read and comment on several papers, but simply couldn't keep up with more than one or two'.
+Some presenters had similar concerns, 'I do think there were too many talks, such that most of them did not seem to garner enough attention'.
 Other survey responders were more concerned about the length of presentations and commentaries.
-For instance, someone wrote, "The papers were too long to facilitate online discussion. [...]
-The comments were also very long for the Internet format."
+For instance, someone wrote, 'The papers were too long to facilitate online discussion. [...]
+The comments were also very long for the Internet format'.

 Costs.
 The total monetary cost of hosting Minds Online conference is about \$15 per month.
-That is the cost of hosting philosophyofbrains.com, including the cost of the conference's subdomain mindsonline.philosophyofbrains.com.
+That is the cost of hosting philosophyofbrains. com, including the cost of the conference's subdomain mindsonline. philosophyofbrains.com.
 Co-organizers volunteered their time.
-The conference was advertised on PhilEvents.org at no cost.
+The call for papers was advertised on PhilEvents.org at no cost.
 Peer-reviewers volunteered their time.
-The conference was advertised at no cost by Facebook, Twitter, and Reddit users.
+The conference program was advertised at no cost by Facebook, Twitter and Reddit users.
 Keynote and contributed presenters volunteered their time.
 Invited commenters volunteered their time.
 The conference's videos are hosted on YouTube at no monetary cost.
-And, of course, there were no costs associated with travel, lodging, childcare, or food.
+And, of course, there were no costs associated with travel, lodging, childcare or food.

-The labor costs for the Minds Online conference were low compared to a more traditional conference.
-However, as many other online philosophy conference organizers report (Brown, 2015; Nadelhoffer, 2015), the labor required to organize an online conference was not insignificant.
-Other online conference organizers report, "It was also an awful lot of work putting [the online conference] together. [...]
+The labour costs for the Minds Online conference were low compared to a more traditional conference.
+However, as many other online philosophy conference organizers report, 45 the labour required to organize an online conference was not insignificant.
+Other online conference organizers report, 'It was also an awful lot of work putting [the online conference] together. [...]
 First, as a junior philosopher, I had a number of other things that had to take precedence-namely, research and teaching.
-[So] it seemed like I was stretched thin enough as things were."
-Another online conference organizer reports, "I [organized the online] conferences while teaching a 5/4 load.
-As the years went by and the committee work and professional commitments grew, I became overwhelmed [even though] I really did enjoy [and benefit from] organizing it."
-Indeed, part of the reason that the Minds Online conference was put on hold after the 2017 conference was that it constituted undue opportunity costs for its organizers.
-This is largely due to the highly competitive nature of hiring and promotion in academic philosophy and the relatively low institutional rewards for professional service such as conference organizing.
+[So] it seemed like I was stretched thin enough as things were'.
+Another online conference organizer reports, 'I [organized the online] conferences while teaching a 5/4 load [four to five courses per semester].
+As the years went by and the committee work and professional commitments grew, I became overwhelmed [even though] I really did enjoy [and benefit from organizing it'.
+Indeed, part of the reason that the Minds Online conference was put on hold after the 2017 conference was that its organizers were too busy with other, more career-advancing work.
+This is largely due to the highly competitive nature of hiring and promotion in academia and the relatively low institutional rewards for professional service such as conference organizing.
 These conditions leave early career philosophers with little incentive to serve their colleagues by organizing conferences-online or otherwise.